The Introvert ENFP

 While ENFPs do enjoy connecting with others, meaningless chatter is exhausting.
 They can sometimes completely ignore someone who just chats about shallow things.
-ENFPs sometimes struggle to really hide when they are agitated by someone, and so they won’t find it natural to pretend.
+ENFPs sometimes struggle to really hide when they are agitated by someone, so they won’t find it natural to pretend.
 When the ENFP is around someone who only talks about shallow and pointless subjects, they will want to get away from them.
-While they value conversation, it needs to be something deep and meaningful or it simply won’t do.
-ENFPs don’t enjoy entering into discussions that bore them, and they can become bored rather easily.
-For them it isn’t worth wasting their time or emotional energy, and will definitely leave them feeling drained.
-This is similar to how introverts are drained by too much social interaction, and can make them appear much more introverted.
+While they value conversation, it needs to be something deep and meaningful, or it simply won’t do.
+ENFPs don’t enjoy entering into discussions that bore them, and they can become bored relatively quickly.
+For them, it isn’t worth wasting their time or emotional energy, and it will definitely leave them feeling drained.
+This is similar to how introverts are drained by too much social interaction and can make them appear much more introverted.

-ENFPs also don’t always require direct interaction, since it is their functions which make them extroverts.
+ENFPs also don’t always require direct interaction since it is their functions that make them extroverts.
 Their extraverted intuition deals with patterns and new ideas, and so they need to bounce these thoughts off of others.
 Sometimes this just means discussing these patterns and ideas with people over internet forums or through texting.
 It doesn’t always require being in someone’s presence, and ENFPs can gain just as much by just chatting on the internet or phone.
-They simply need to find ways to build on their thoughts and imagination, and need to discuss it with someone who can help inspire more ideas.
-After they get what they need, the ENFP is perfectly happy spending some time alone thinking it all through and processing this information.
+They simply need to find ways to build on their thoughts and imagination and need to discuss it with someone who can help inspire more ideas.
+After they get what they need, the ENFP is perfectly happy spending some time alone, thinking it all through, and processing this information.